 Yes.
-You can use the CalVet loan program to purchase a manufactured home on land or in a rental park.
-If the manufactured home is in a rental park, the maximum loan amount is $175,000 and the minimum down payment requirements are 10-15% depending on the age of the home.
+You can use the CalVet loan program to purchase a manufactured home on land or in a space rental park.
+If the manufactured home is in a space rental park, the maximum loan amount is $175,000 and the minimum down payment requirements are 10-15% depending on the age of the home.
 If the home is on land and affixed to a permanent foundation then the CalVet standard loan requirements apply.
 Please give us a call at (800) 734-3772 with any questions regarding the manufactured home loan requirements.

 [ Top ]

 11. Can I refinance my current mortgage into a CalVet loan?

 No. CalVet does not offer refinancing at this time.
 Please check out our VA loans which can be used to refinance your current mortgage.